katharsis-project/katharsis-docs/source/katharsis-design.rst

 The ``request dispatcher`` is used in the ``running`` phase to process requests and send response in `json api`_ format.

-Tasks performed during ``bootstrap``
+Tasks performed during ``bootstrap`` phase

 * resource discovery
 * repository creation
 * dispatcher creation

-Tasks performed during ``running``
+Tasks performed during ``running`` phase

 * request processing
 * resource deserialization (when reading requests)
 * resource serialization (when sending responses)

 .. note::
-  All these steps are defined in Java interfaces so you can customise each one of them.
+  All these steps are defined in Java interfaces for easy customisation.

 Katharsis bootstrap